-Management's Discussion and Analysis on pages 2 through 12 is presented for purposes of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Governmental Accounting Standards Board.
-We and the other auditors have applied certain limited procedures, which consisted principally of inquiries of management regarding the presentation of the required supplementary information.
-However, we and the other auditors did not audit the information and express no opinion on it.
+The Management Discussion and Analysis on pages 2 through 12 are not a required part of the basic financials statements but is supplementary information required by the Government Accounting Standards Board.
+We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
+However, we did not audit the information and express no opinion on it.